adecust/adecust/README.md

 ### Hi there 👋, Hi I'm Arda
 #### Who am ı
 Hello, I am Ahmet Arda İzci.
-I am a second-year student at Harran University, with a keen interest in Java /Kotlin.
+I am a third-year student at Harran University, with a keen interest in Java /Kotlin.
 My passion for the internet world has led me towards becoming a software developer, and I am writing this text to introduce myself.

 I took my first steps into the programming world with the fundamental web technologies of CSS(Tailwind) and HTML.
 While learning these languages, I discovered how to shape the appearance and structure of websites.
 Later on, I delved into C++ and C languages to create more complex programs and algorithms.
 These experiences allowed me to explore the power and limitless potential of software.